 Kailua Hawaii, USA Travel Guide

-Honolulu / Waikiki (approximately 30-45 minutes drive): Oahu's capital city and itthe most famous tourist hub.
-There are Diamond Head, Pearl Harbor, Waikiki Beach, the Honolulu Zoo, Iolani Palace, the Bishop Museum, and extensive dining and shopping.
+Honolulu / Waikiki (about 30-45 minutes drive): Oahu's capital city and itthe most famous tourist hub.
+There are Diamond Head, Pearl Harbor, Waikiki Beach, the Honolulu Zoo, Iolani Palace, the Bishop Museum, and comprehensive dining and shopping.

 North Shore (approximately 1 hour drive): Known for world-famous surf beaches like Waimea Bay, Banzai Pipeline, and Sunset Beach during winter.
 Visit Haleiwa town, Dole Plantation, and famous shrimp trucks.